-- A management plan for the property must be submitted to Luther Krueger, Minneapolis Police Department Crime Prevention Analyst.
+- A management plan must be submitted to Luther Krueger, Minneapolis Police Department Crime Prevention Analyst

-- There must be no unpaid administrative citations or special assessments pending against the property.
+- The property must have no unpaid administrative citations or special assessments

-- The property must pass a full rental license inspection, or have had a recent certificate of code compliance issued.
+- The property must pass a rental license inspection or have a recent certificate of code compliance

-- Pursuant to Minneapolis Code of Ordinances 244.1945, if a reinstatement is sought by the person or persons who had an interest in the rental license at the time it was revoked, a $3000.00 reinstatement fee is due.
-If a reinstatement is sought by a new owner, a $1000.00 reinstatement fee is due.
+- If the person applying for reinstatement had an interest in the rental license when it was revoked, there's a $3000.00 reinstatement fee.
+If there's a new owner, there's $1000.00 reinstatement fee.

-Please be aware that the property cannot be rented until the rental license has been issued.
+There cannot be renters at the property until the rental license has been issued.